Mapbox Countries v1

-Mapbox Countries is a vector tileset of global administrative level-0 boundary polygons.
-Each boundary polygon is a territory identified by a unique ISO 3166-1 country code.
+Each global administrative level-0 boundary polygon is a territory identified by a unique ISO 3166-1 country code.

 The tileset also includes individual polygons of major disputed areas and support for alternate boundary worldviews, which provides flexibility in how claimed international boundaries are displayed.